The New Zealand Aid Programme offers scholarships to people from Vanuatu who are motivated to make a difference at home.

 Public sector management and governance

-- Public administration, public policy and management, public sector leadership and governance, human resource capacity development, information management
+- Public administration, public policy and management and analysis, public sector leadership and governance, human resource capacity development, information management

 - Public financial management, government budgeting, tax reform, public sector auditing, statistics, demography, economics, political science, social policy